NightWalker7558/UtilityCalculator/README.md

-# JAVA_Utility
+# Utility Calculator

 ## Overview

-**JAVA_Utility** is a Java application for managing utility bills and services.
+**Utility Calculator** is a Java application for managing utility bills and services.
 It provides features for both customers and administrators to interact with utility bill data and service information.

 ## Features